RiyaShah18/Correlation/README.md

 # Correlation
-Data cleaning followed by calculating correlation between various features of movies provided in the dataset 'movies.csv' using Python Pandas, Numpy and Matplotlib.
+Here, data cleaning has been performed on the dataset 'movies.csv' using Python libraries such as Pandas and Numpy.
+Afterward, I have calculated the correlations between different movie features.
+Finally, visualizing the results using Matplotlib.